 Just type letters, numbers and punctuation into the top box and the Morse code will appear in the bottom box, with a "#" inserted if the character cannot be translated.

-The "play", "pause", "stop" and "loop" buttons control the playback.
-You can choose between hearing the sound, seeing a flashing light, or having your phone vibrate using the "Sound", "Light" and "Vibrate" checkboxes.
+The "Play", "Pause", "Stop" and "Repeat" buttons control the playback.
+You can choose between hearing the sound, seeing a flashing light, or having your phone vibrate using the "Sound", "Light" and "Vibrate" buttons.
 The vibrate option may only appear on a phone.
-There are also advanced options to control the pitch and speed.
-The "Farnsworth speed" is useful when learning Morse code as it can be set lower than the other speed in order to stretch out the spaces between characters and words whilst keeping the Morse characters fast.
+The "Configure" button reveals advanced options to control the frequency and speed and switch between telegraph and radio sound styles.
+The flashing light and download buttons do not currently work when in "Telegraph" mode.